UPTokenizing/digitalIdentity/README.md

    ```bash
    docker run -d --name tokphy-mysql --network TokPhyAppNetwork -e MYSQL_ROOT_PASSWORD=root_pw123 -e MYSQL_DATABASE=tokphydb -e MYSQL_USER=tokuser -e MYSQL_PASSWORD=user_pw123 -p 3306:3306 mysql:8
    ```
+   > **NOTE:** The MySQL container should start running after the *`scholarCurriculum`* container, so in his case it is necessary to stop the container if it is running.

 2. **Connect MySQL with the frontend**
    For the database to connect directly with the frontend, create a `.env` file in the root folder of your project (the same directory where the server.js file is located) with the following settings based on the past example: